TortugaResearch/Tortuga.Shipwright/README.md

 public ConcurrentDictionary<Type, object> ExtensionCache {get => m_ExtensionCache;}
 ```

+#### Additional Attributes

+The following attributes will be copied from an exposed trait member to the matching container member.

+* EditorBrowsableAttribute
+* ObsoleteAttribute

 ### Accessing the Container

 To allow the trait to get a reference to it's container, use the `Container` attribute.